Ship of Fools (satire): Overview

-Of the 103 woodcuts, two thirds are attributed to the young Albrecht Dürer and the additional wood-cuts are the work of the so-called Haintz-Nar-Meister, the gnad-her-Meister and two other anonymous artists.
+Of the 103 woodcuts, two-thirds are attributed to the young Albrecht Dürer, and the additional wood-cuts are the work of the so-called Haintz-Nar-Meister, the gnad-her-Meister and two other anonymous artists.

 An allegorical painting by Hieronymus Bosch, The Ship of Fools, a fragment of a triptych said to have been painted by Bosch between 1490 and 1500, may have been influenced by the frontispiece for the book.
-It is on display in the Louvre Museum in Paris.
+The painting is on display in the Louvre Museum in Paris.